laujan/ProposalManager/Setup/Automated Setup.md

 Before running the script, please execute the following:

 `Set-ExecutionPolicy -Scope Process -ExecutionPolicy Bypass`

+**Important**: if you exited the shell and re-launched it, you will need to run the former command again; it is only good for the lifespan of the instance of the shell you're working with.

 To run the script, you need to provide the following parameters: